The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Extended Results

 \subsection{Does dispositional trust affect decision-making and fairness perception measures?}

 As discussed in section \ref{sec:stats}, we include a measurement of a participant's dispositional trust in AI as a fixed effect in our linear models.
-The effects and their significance was generally not consistent across models (See \autoref{tab:bl_trust}).
+The effects and their significance was generally not consistent across models (See \aptLtoX[graphic=no,type=html]{Table~\ref{tab:bl_trust}}{\autoref{tab:bl_trust}}).